pantheon-systems/documentation/source/content/migrate-wordpress-multisite.md

 <Alert title="Note" type="info">

 WordPress Multisite requires a special configuration that is only available to select customers.
-Before you can migrate a WordPress Multisite (WPMS), your organization must have the WPMS Upstream configured.
+Before you can migrate a WordPress Multisite (WPMS), your Workspace must have the WPMS Upstream configured.
 This allows you to spin up an empty WPMS site to start the manual migration process.

-If you do not have the WPMS Upstream configured under your organization, refer to [Pantheon Account Options & Site Hosting Pricing](https://pantheon.io/plans/pricing) to see if you qualify for a WordPress Multisite.
-A Pantheon employee must create a custom WPMS Upstream in your organization before you can create Multisites.
+If you do not have the WPMS Upstream configured under your Workspace, refer to [Pantheon Account Options & Site Hosting Pricing](https://pantheon.io/plans/pricing) to see if you qualify for a WordPress Multisite.
+A Pantheon employee must create a custom WPMS Upstream in your Workspace before you can create Multisites.
 Reach out to your account manager to request that a new WPMS Upstream be created for you.
 If you don't have an account manager, you can [contact sales](https://pantheon.io/contact-us).

 </Alert>